graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'whatever I like' --no-verify
 ```

 See the `--no-verify` flag?
 This causes a **forced commit** which is a hidden time bomb!
-You're even not able to stop your teammates to do it sneakily!
+You're even not able to stop your teammates from doing it sneakily!

-So, we need a second defense line before those **forced committed** code are pushed to our remote repository and contaminate the codebase.
+So, we need a second defence line before those **forced committed** codes are pushed to our remote repository and contaminate the codebase.

 Create a shell script file named `scripts/lint-incremental-push-files.sh` with the code below.

-In this shell script, we'll find out those **incremental** JS/TS files we want to **push**, and run ESLint command only on them.
+In this shell script, we'll find out those **incremental** JS files we want to **push**, and run the ESLint command only on them.

 ```sh
 #!/bin/bash